Listen to this article or scroll past to read the entire text.

 Don’t delay.
 Start reaching out to clients as soon as you can.
 The quicker you begin practicing your coaching skills with real clients, the sooner your business will take off.

 People aren’t thinking about getting a life coach.
-But they are thinking about getting help.
+But they are thinking about getting help to solve a problem.
 Instead of talking up your nice coaching packages, seek to find out what your prospect’s problems are.
 Begin to understand what issues they’re dealing with and then seek ways in which you can solve those issues.
 If you want your life coaching business to take off, you’ll need to focus on helping people by solving their problems.

-Just because you are a coach, doesn’t mean you don’t need a coach.
-You still have problems you are working through and need help navigating your fears or worry about even just your coaching business.
+Just because you are a coach doesn’t mean you don’t need a coach.
+You still have problems you are working through and need help navigating.

 Not only does it show that you’re serious about growth, but it also reinforces your pitch.
 Think about the sleazy salesman who goes door to door selling a new health supplement that rejuvenates the body, but he doesn’t use the product himself.